PayTecAG/ecritf/web_api/doc/index.html.md

 - Works from any modern web browser
 - Terminal and client may run in separate networks, e.g. cash register in LAN and terminal on 4G
 - Keeps connection while roaming between networks
+- Can also be used when running your web application on a PayTec Android terminal
 - Secure TLS 1.2 connection

 A comprehensive example application can be found [here](//ecritf.paytec.ch).